-The content in BIO A01H3 Y will be delivered through thirty-five 50-minute Biology Lectures (3 lectures within the 150 min time slot each week) and five 3- hour labs in alternate weeks Attendance in Laboratory Practicals is mandatory.
+The content in BIO A01H3 Y will be delivered through thirty-six 50-minute Biology Lectures (3 lectures within the 150 min time slot each week) and five 3- hour labs in alternate weeks Attend ance in Laboratory Practicals is mandatory.
 Students will be evaluated through lab quizzes and reports, one assignment, one formal lab report, three quiz-tests "quests", one midterm test and a cumulative final exam.

-The students' understanding of the material covered in each Module will be assessed by a midterm exam using mainly a multiple-choice question format with a few short answer questions.
-The exams will be scheduled in the final week of June during class time.
+The students' understanding of the material covered in each Module will be assessed by a midterm test using mainly a multiple-choice question format with a few short answer questions.
+The midterm test will be scheduled in the last 2 hours of the lecture on Tuesday June 23rd, 2015.
+There will be one makeup midterm test.
+For those who miss the midterm, you must provide within 72 hours of the midterm, valid, verified documentation for missing the scheduled midterm on June 23rd, 2015.

-The final exam is cumulative; and the final exam will include synthetic questions relating to the Tree of Life and other themes important to all 3 modules.
-The final exam will also use a multiple-choice question format with a few short answer questions and will be scheduled in the UTSC Exam Period in August 2014; the details will be announced later and posted on the BIO A01H3 Y Blackboard Course page.
+The final exam is cumulative; and the final exam will include synthetic questions relating to the Tree of Life Lectures and other themes important to all 3 modules.
+The final exam will also use a multiple-choice question format with a few short answer questions and will be scheduled in the UTSC Exam Period in August 2015; the details will be announced later and posted on the BIO A01H3 Y Blackboard Course page.